 The LinkRetryEnable bit (See Section 7.15.2.1) is set to '1' to enable retry mode.
-The LinkRetryEnable bit is a read-write bit that cold-resets to '0' and maintains its state across warm reset.
 A link interface enters retry mode on warm reset (not LDTSTOP#) when LinkRetryEnable is set and exits retry mode on warm reset when LinkRetryEnable is clear.
 Software must ensure that LinkRetryEnable is programmed to the same value on both sides of a link before initiating a warm reset.